Read This Before Your First Forest Bathing Session.

 Give Yourself Permission to Do Nothing

-This is hard for adults—especially busy adults.
+This is very hard for adults—especially busy adults.

 Allow Silence